 Prior to the merger discussed below, the Company was a newly-formed shell with no active trade or business, and all relevant assets, liabilities, income and expenses were borne by Fusion Fuel, the continuing entity in the merger.
-Therefore, the comparable consolidated financial statements for the year ended December 31, 2019 and for the period July 25 to December 31, 2018 are those of Fusion Fuel.
+Therefore, the comparable consolidated financial statements as of December 31, 2019 and the year then ended were those of Fusion Fuel.

-As part of the transaction, the former shareholders of HL received 7,033,356 Class A ordinary shares and 8,250,000 warrants to purchase Class A ordinary shares at an exercise price of \$11.50 (the "HL warrants") of the Company.
-The shareholders of Fusion Fuel received 2,125,000 Class B ordinary shares and warrants to purchase 2,125,000 Class A ordinary shares at an exercise price of \$11.50 per share (the "FF warrants").
+As part of the transaction, the former shareholders of HL received $\overline{7,033,356}$ Class A ordinary shares and $\underline{8,250,000}$ warrants to purchase Class A ordinary shares at an exercise price of $\underline{\$11.50}$ (the "HL warrants") of the Company.
+The shareholders of Fusion Fuel received $\underline{2,125,000}$ Class B ordinary shares and warrants to purchase $\underline{2,125,000}$ Class A ordinary shares at an exercise price of $\underline{\$11.50}$ per share (the "FF warrants").
 Unexercised warrants expire five years from the date of the transaction's close.

-Because HL is not considered a business, the Transaction is not considered a business combination, and instead is accounted for as a reverse recapitalisation, whereby Fusion Fuel issues shares in exchange for the net assets of HL represented by cash, which had a value of approximately \$54 million (approximately ξ 44.4 million) upon closing of the Transaction, and its listed status.
-The excess of the fair value of the equity instruments issued by the Company over the identifiable net assets of HL represents payment for the listing status and is recorded as a listing expense in the income statement under IFRS 2 Share-based Payment.
+Because HL was not considered a business, the Transaction was not considered a business combination, and instead was accounted for as a reverse recapitalisation, whereby Fusion Fuel issued shares in exchange for the net assets of HL represented by cash, which had a value of approximately \$54 million (approximately \$44.4 million) upon closing of the Transaction, and its listed status.
+The excess of the fair value of the equity instruments issued by the Company over the identifiable net assets of HL represents payment for the listing status and was recorded as a listing expense in the income statement under IFRS 2 Share-based Payment.
 The Transaction completed on December 4, 2020 (the "acquisition date").

-Immediately following the acquisition date, the Company completed a private equity placement with accredited investors (the "PIPE Investors") for the sale of 2,450,000 Class A ordinary shares at a price of \$10.25 per share, with gross proceeds of approximately \$25.1 million (approximately ≤ 20.7 million).
+Immediately following the acquisition date, the Company completed a private equity placement with accredited investors (the "PIPE Investors") for the sale of 2,450,000 Class A ordinary shares at a price of 10.25 per share, with gross proceeds of approximately 25.1 million (approximately 20.7 million).